ghhwer/lmflux/README.md

 # lmflux

-A lightweight library for managing LLM flux workflows.
+A library for managing agentic LLM workflows.

 ## Overview